Last Updated on January 2, 2022 by Scott Charleboix

-The purpose for this post is because there are three audiences (listed below under Audience) and mine happens to fall into the 3rd category of not converting visitors into paying customers.
+The purpose for this post, “Learning the secrets of blogging success by using funnels” is because there are three audiences (listed below under Audience) and mine happens to fall into the 3rd category of not converting visitors into paying customers.
 At this point in time, I know what needs to be done by concentrating on the sales funnel via targeted e-mail sequences.
 However, I don’t want to jump straight into the e-mails until I’ve formulated a good plan which utilizes the Rule of Seven.
 After looking at 10 pins I finally found a good e-mail sequence to use (#3 under the heading – Sales Funnels).
 Wahoo.

 The Rule of Seven

 The Rule of Seven is an old marketing adage.
 It says that a prospect needs to see or hear your marketing message at least seven times before they take action and buy from you.

 Now the number seven isn’t cast in stone.
 The truth of the Rule of Seven is you can’t just engage in a marketing activity and then be done.